Kirlos-Melad/VeiGo-Assistant/README.md

-# Discord-Bot
+# VeiGo Assistant
-Discord bot named Veigo Assistant
+Veigo Assistant is a music Discord bot